zeus-12/fmhy/README.md

 ## What needs to be fixed | Open issues

-### Common

-- reset scroll to zero upon changing wiki category: seems to be an open nextjs issue => try using the workarounds.
-- add sitemap, all that good seo stuff
-- add piracy glossary somewhere.

 ### Design

 - TYPOGRAPHY => spend some time on fixing the typography => look into shadcn-typography. better replace mantine w. shadcn. (toc drawer also needs a new design)